grommet/grommet/src/js/components/FileInput/README.md

 **name**

 The name attribute of the input.
+This is required when used within
+      a Form.

 ```
 string